PaddlePaddle/PaddleSpeech/README.md

 # Models List

-PaddleSpeech supports a series of most popular models, summarized in released models [Speech-To-Text](./docs/source/asr/released_model.md)/[Text-To-Speech](./docs/source/tts/released_models.md) with available pretrained models.
+PaddleSpeech supports a series of most popular models, summarized in [released models](./docs/source/released_models.md) with available pretrained models.

 Speech-To-Text module contains *Acoustic Model* and *Language Model*, with the following details: